Type of entity

 Standardized form(s) of name according to other rules

 Dates of existence

-Although the first President was appointed in 1838, it wasn’t until 1945 that the Board of Governors determined the specific responsibilities of the position within the structure of the university.
-In 1945, the Board determined that the President should be responsible for the general supervision of the university, encompassing all areas from the academic program to the student body.
+Although the first president of Dalhousie College, Thomas McCulloch, was appointed in 1838, it wasn’t until 1945 that the Board of Governors determined the specific responsibilities of the Office of the President, wherein the president became responsible for the general supervision of the university, encompassing all areas from the academic program to the student body.

 Dr. Richard Florizone became the 11th president of Dalhousie in 2013.
 Other presidents were: